Skip to content

 The divergence has multiple causes.
 Prompt preprocessing by the provider may add or remove tokens.
 System prompts may be metered differently than user prompts.
 Caching may reduce metered tokens without reducing logged tokens.
 Retry logic may double-count failed requests.
 Batching may aggregate requests in ways that obscure per-request attribution.

-None of these causes are errors.
-They are implementation details that were not designed with auditability in mind.
-The result is that token billing is not auditable at the resolution required by finance and compliance functions.
+Most of these causes are implementation details that were not designed for auditability.
+The result is token billing that cannot be audited at the level finance and compliance teams need.

 Verifiable Token Accounting